-How To Close Your Energy Efficient Shutters This Winter, Sacramento, CA!12/29/2015Curtis Orton This January, residents in Sacramento are searching for things to do to make their houses more energy efficient.
+How To Close Your Energy Efficient Shutters This Winter, Sacramento, CA!12/29/2015Curtis Orton This January, residents in Sacramento are searching for things to do to get maximum energy efficiency for their homes.
 And it takes more than a simple window treatment.
 Maximizing energy efficiency begins with the right window treatments.
 Not just any window treatments…shutters!
 Completely closed, energy efficient window shutters maintain the room at an agreeable temperature.
 Here are 4 easy steps to closing Polywood® plantation shutters to get the most energy efficiency this winter, Sacramento, CA!
 Maximizing Energy Efficiency Begins With The Right Indoor Shutters In Sacramento Window treatments such as blinds, shades, and curtains are manufactured from elements that are poor insulators.
 The materials are usually porous.
 And they leave an opening around the border of the material which lets in chilly air in the wintertime.
 Plantation shutters are without a doubt the most energy efficient window treatment in Sacramento, CA. That’s because of the frame that seals all the corners of the window and the rigid material that shutter elements are built from.
 Polywood plantation shutters are fashioned with a frame which seals off the sides of the window.
 They’re constructed from a solid polymer, with exclusive weatherstripping.
 This means Polywood shutters reduce airflow by up to 30%.
 And insulate 70% better than an equivalent solid wood shutter.
 This results in the most energy efficient shutters.
 The Guide To Closing Your Shutters For The Most Energy Efficiency In The Winter 1.
 Close The Panels: When the shutter panels are wide open, gently swing them toward the window pane to cover it.
 This will create another layer to the cooler temperatures of Sacramento winters.
 2. Interlock The Weatherstripping While closing the panels, don’t forget to interlock the weatherstripping.
 This is an exclusive element to Polywood shutters from Sunburst Shutters Sacramento.
 The weatherstripping is found on the vertical sides of the panels where they meet in the heart of your window.
 You’ll want to make sure that the weatherstripping material interlocks to block off light and air.
 3. Close The Louvers Most plantation shutters have a front mounted tilt rod.
 Press the tilt rod toward the window so that the shutter louvers tilt up.
 As the louvers are shifted, the indoor shutters are effectively closed.
 The louvers are actively blocking light and air in this position, thanks to the way Polywood louvers are manufactured.
 For rear mount tilt rods, simply adjust a louver up and the other louvers shift in the same way.
 4. Push the tilt rod into the mousehole With the louvers tilted up, push the tilt rod into the mousehole in the shutter frame.
-It guarantees the louvers are closed to the max.
+It guarantees the louvers are shut to the max.
 With the louvers completely vertical, the shutters can block more temperature and light.
 Watch this design tip for a demonstration of how to close your Polywood shutters for the most energy efficiency.
 Contact Your Local Specialist About Energy Efficient Shutters In Sacramento, CAHave more questions about utilizing your interior shutters for maximum energy efficiency?
 Want to purchase energy efficient window shutters in Sacramento, CA?
 Our professionals are ready to answer your questions and walk you through choosing energy efficient shutters.
-Contact us at 925-309-5969 or fill out the form below to schedule a free in-home design consultation today!
+Contact us at 916-250-0758 or fill out the form below to schedule a free in-home design consultation today!